|Reviewed||May 7, 2021|

 - Clery Act Crimes are the following crimes that must be reported by Campus Security Authorities to law enforcement and crimes that are listed in the College’s Annual Security Report:

 - Murder and non-negligent manslaughter; negligent manslaughter; sex offenses (forcible and non-forcible, including rape, fondling, incest, and statutory rape); robbery; aggravated assault; burglary; motor vehicle theft; arson; dating violence; domestic violence; sexual assault and stalking.

-- Hate Crimes: any of the above-mentioned offenses, and any incidents of larceny/theft; simple assault; intimidation; or destruction/ vandalism of property that were motivated by bias on race, religion ethnicity, national origin, gender, sexual orientation, gender identity or disability; and
+- Hate Crimes: any of the above-mentioned offenses, and any incidents of larceny/theft; simple assault; intimidation; or destruction/ vandalism of property that were motivated by bias on race, religion, color, national origin, sex, sexual orientation, gender, gender identity or expression, pregnancy, age, disability, genetic information, political affiliation, veteran’s status, or other protected class in accordance with all applicable federal, state and local laws; and

 - Arrests and referrals for disciplinary action for weapons (carrying, possessing, etc); drug abuse violations and liquor law violations.

 - College Property is all the following property: